 Laser photocoagulation is the usual treatment for fragile abnormal vessels.
 Treating them both stops the bleeding and prevents later bleeding.
 Laser photocoagulation is also used in repairing damage to the retina, including retinal detachments.

-Anti-VEGF injections aim to shrink abnormal new vessels which have formed in the eye.
+Anti-VEGF injections (a type of intravitreal injection) aim to shrink abnormal new vessels which have formed in the eye.
 They are sometimes used in patients with diabetes, in addition to other treatments like laser photocoagulation and vitrectomy, in order to reduce bleeding.

 Cryotherapy is also used as a treatment for retinal tears and retinal detachments.